riamf/notes-hugo/notes/content/posts/dockerized_grafana_setup.md

 8ecddfc1ade3        my-grafana          "/run.sh"           About an hour ago   Up About an hour    0.0.0.0:3000->3000/tcp   elastic_brown
 ```

-What's important is container id so copy that and execut next command
+What's important is container id so copy that and execute next command

-`docker exec -it container_id bash`
+`docker exec -it CONTAINER ID bash`

 This command will take you inside the *running* container.
 Here you have a bare linux image.
-So to display sample datasource file configuration just run
+So to display sample data source file configuration just run

 `cat ./usr/share/grafana/conf/provisioning/datasources/sample.yaml`